Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 ## Update: January 29, 2025

 I have revised some of the content here, removing some of the sections of the article in an effort to make the article more straight forward.

+## Update: February 22, 2025

+I made some fixes in the recommended browser section for Firefox.
+Currently, my script that converts Markdown to HTML has a bug with links inside parenthesis, which I may fix soon.
+For the meantime, I just rewrote that part without using parenthesis.

+I also updated my recommendations to include a new finding regarding Firefox’s gaming performance.